 I strongly believe that our children are our future ocean stewards so through my “Living Oceans” and “School of Fish” Programs Dr Suzie Starfish aims to bring the wonders of the ocean indoors, into classrooms and into the hearts and minds of readers — through my Creative environmental education.
 My hands-on approach to learning is based on encouraging, empowering and engaging students through Creativity, Curiosity, Critical Thinking, to Think in Colour and Care as shown by my Starfish below.

-I have been visiting schools, kindy’s and libraries and holding workshops for children as Dr Suzie Starfish over the past four years and during this time I have seen first hand the positive impact Creative Education has on students.
+I have been visiting schools, kindy’s and libraries and holding workshops for children as Dr Suzie Starfish over the past five years and during this time I have seen first hand the positive impact Creative Education has on students.
 Creativity through creative thinking is a critical skill for our children to learn in classrooms to help equip them to face and solve the challenges of the future.
 Creative and critical thinking are skills which have been identified as necessary for the 21st century, so for creativity to happen in classrooms we need to give students the:

 - time and space to be creative